Debiprasadsahoo874/Azure_AIML_Implementations/README.md

 > Common errors include:
 > Authentication Error: Check your API key.
 > HTTP Response Error: Verify image format and endpoint configurations.

+# Azure AI Vision Text Reader
+> This project uses the Azure AI Vision SDK to read text from images, including options for printed and handwritten text.
+It demonstrates setting up an Azure Vision client to analyze images, extract text, and highlight detected text directly on the image.

+**Features**
+> Text Extraction: Leverages the Azure AI Vision SDK to detect and read text from images, supporting both printed and handwritten text.
+> Bounding Polygon Visualization: Highlights text and bounding polygons around each detected word or line within the image.
+> User Options: A menu-driven interface allows users to select different images for analysis.

+**Overview**
+> This project showcases Azure's AI and machine learning capabilities for Optical Character Recognition (OCR), enabling cloud-based text extraction, even for Indian languages.

+**Requirements**
+> Python 3.x
+> Libraries: dotenv, requests, azure.core.exceptions
+> Azure AI Vision API: Requires an endpoint URL and API key for access

+**Setup**
+> Clone the Repository: